Liberty University BUSI 340 quiz 7 solutions

 30.

-The situational leadership model states that a person's leadership style cannot be changed and leaders should be placed in situations that match their natural style.
+leadership style cannot be changed and leaders should be placed in situations

 True False